captain-nimo/TestingWithTestCafe/README.md

 	  	npm install -g testcafe

-	If you face any permission issue, run the following command in the colsole and provide udername/password.
+	If you face any permission issue, run the following command in the colsole and provide udername/password of your machine.

 		sudo npm install -g testcafe